Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Introduction

 \section{Introduction}

 Almost all massive stars have a close binary companion ($P\lesssim5000$~d), implying that binary interaction is common in massive stars \citep{Sana2012,Moe2017}.
 The ubiquity of binary interactions such as mass transfer has challenged our understanding of massive-star evolution and notably diverges from the theoretical framework of single-star evolution (e.g., \citealt{Heger2003,Groh2013}).
 Binary interaction can influence mass loss and enable additional massive-star evolutionary pathways beyond the single-star evolution framework \citep{Smith2014}.
-For example, Roche-lobe overflow (RLOF) is a critical binary mass-transfer processes that can strip the hydrogen envelope of a massive star and lead to the emergence of a helium-rich Wolf-Rayet (WR) star \citep{Demarco2017,Gotberg2018}.
+In particular, Roche-lobe overflow (RLOF) is a critical binary mass-transfer processes that can strip the hydrogen envelope of a massive star and lead to the emergence of a helium-rich Wolf-Rayet (WR) star \citep{Paczynski1967,Podsiadlowski1992,Demarco2017,Gotberg2018}.
+Agreement between the observed statistical properties of massive stars and predictions from recent binary stellar population synthesis models indeed indicate that binary interactions are important in the formation of WR stars \citep{Vanbeveren1998,Meynet2005,Rosslowe2015,Eldridge2017}.

 The WR phase is an important evolved stage of a massive star that precedes its end-of-life explosion as a Type Ib/c supernova (SN) or direct collapse to a black hole \citep{Heger2003,Smith2011a,Sukhbold2016}.
 WR binaries may therefore precede the formation of binary black holes and are potential progenitors of black hole mergers (e.g., \citealt{Belczynski2016}).
-Populations of stripped-envelope WR stars can also have a profound impact on the ionization of the interstellar medium (ISM) of their host galaxies as well as the intergalactic medium (IGM) beyond \citep{Sander2020,Gotberg2020}.
+Populations of WR stars formed via binary interaction can also have a profound impact on the ionization of the interstellar medium (ISM) of their host galaxies as well as the intergalactic medium (IGM) beyond \citep{Sander2020,Gotberg2020}.
 WR star dust formation, which has been observed in colliding-winds from carbon-rich WR (WC) stars with OB-star binary companions (e.g., \citealt{Williams1987,Tuthill1999}), may also significantly contribute to dust abundances in the ISM of their host galaxies \citep{Lau2020a}.